michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0057.md

 - n: the state of relying on something
 - n: certainty based on past experience
 ### Family
+- reliance: reliances, self-reliance+
+- reliable: reliability, reliableness, reliably, unreliable
+- reliant: reliantly, self-reliant
-reliance: reliances, self-reliance+;reliable: reliability, reliableness, reliably, unreliable;reliant: reliantly, self-reliant;rely: reliable, reliance, reliant, relied, relies, relying;unreliability: unreliabilities;unreliable: unreliability, unreliableness, unreliably
+- rely: reliable, reliance, reliant, relied, relies, relying
+- unreliability: unreliabilities
+- unreliable: unreliability, unreliableness, unreliably
 ### Examples
 - But they should also leverage the opportunity to ask higher-level questions about the state’s long reliance on the managed-care model for medical assistance.
 - And, in the nineties, Nike faced a boycott over its reliance on sweatshop labor.